go-yaaf/yaaf-common-mysql/README.md

 MySQL object database implementation of `yaaf-common` IDatabase interface

+IMPORTANT: This is a partial implementation only used for data transfer only! not ready for production!!

 ## About
 This library is the MySQL concrete implementation of the ORM layer defined in the `IDatabase` interface in `yaaf-common` library.
 This implementation refers to the object database concepts only, the underlying database includes table per domain model entity,